Student loans: Northern Ireland

 -

-Ignore headlines about the system changing in 2023
+Ignore headlines about the system changing

-The Government has announced significant changes to the student loans system from September 2023.
+The Government announced significant changes to the student loans system from September 2023.
 But these changes ONLY apply to English students.
 So, you can ignore them completely if you're Northern Irish, as you'll remain on the Plan 1 system.

 However, that doesn't mean there won't ever be any changes to the way student loans work for you.
 While it was always previously thought that any changes to the system would only apply to new starters, that's sadly now no longer guaranteed.